Erik Haula Game Preview: Devils vs. Wild

-Erik Haula and the New Jersey Devils will meet the Minnesota Wild at 5:00 PM ET on Sunday, at Prudential Center.
-If you're considering a wager on Haula against the Wild, we have lots of info to help.
+Erik Haula will be among those on the ice Thursday when his New Jersey Devils meet the Minnesota Wild at Xcel Energy Center.
+If you're considering a bet on Haula against the Wild, we have lots of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.